cockroachdb/docs/v21.1/third-party-database-tools.md

 ---
-title: Third-Party Database Tools
+title: Third-Party Tools Supported by Cockroach Labs
 summary: Learn about third-party software that works with CockroachDB.
 toc: true
 ---

-CockroachDB's support of the PostgreSQL wire protocol enables support for many [drivers](build-an-app-with-cockroachdb.html), [ORMs](build-an-app-with-cockroachdb.html), and other types of third-party database tools.
+CockroachDB's support of the PostgreSQL wire protocol makes most PostgreSQL drivers, ORM frameworks, and other types of third-party database tools designed for PostgreSQL compatible with CockroachDB.
+Cockroach Labs guarantees [official support](#support-levels) for a set of popular PostgreSQL tools, which we list on this page.

+For a list of tools supported by the CockroachDB community, see [Third-Party Tools Supported by the Community](community-tooling.html).

 {% include {{page.version.version}}/misc/tooling.md %}